Borderline personality disorder

 Individual talk therapy may successfully treat BPD.
 Group therapy can sometimes be helpful.

-Medicines have less of a role in the treatment of BPD.
-In some cases, they can improve mood swings and treat depression or other disorders that may occur with BPD.
+Medicines have less of a role in treating BPD than many other mental disorders.
+In some cases, they can improve mood swings and treat depression or other disorders that may occur with this disorder.

 The outlook of treatment depends on how severe the condition is and whether the person is willing to accept help.
 With long-term talk therapy, the person often gradually improves.